TorchMoE/MoE-Infinity/README.md

 ## Usage and Examples

-We provide a intuitive and consistent API for diverse setups, including single GPU, multiple GPUs, and multiple nodes.
+We provide a simple API for diverse setups, including single GPU, multiple GPUs, and multiple nodes.
 The following examples show how to use MoE-Infinity to run generation on a Huggingface LLM model.

 ### Sample Code of Huggingface LLM Inference